 If it is not outlined in these documents, follow the procedures in your state's LLC laws.

-You will then need to fill out the certificate of dissolution.
-These articles of cancellation must be submitted to the State Corporation Commission.
-They can be found here.
+You will then need to fill out the Certificate of Dissolution.
+These Articles of Cancellation must be submitted to the State Corporation Commission.
+The documents can be found on the Virginia State Corporation Commission website.
 If you prefer to submit online, you must do so on their Clerk’s Information System.
-The articles of cancellation will contain the LLC name, the return address for the filing, the UBI number, and the signature of an authorized individual.
+The Articles of Cancellation will contain the LLC name, the return address for the filing, the UBI number, and the signature of an authorized individual.
 There is a $25 filing fee.

 If submitting by mail, send it to the following address: